(15700) 1987 QD

-' (provisional designation ') is a Mars-crossing asteroid and a binary candidate from inside the innermost region of the asteroid belt, approximately 3 km in diameter.
+' is a Mars-crossing asteroid and a binary candidate from inside the innermost region of the asteroid belt, approximately 3 km in diameter.
 It was discovered on 24 August 1987, by American astronomer Stephen Singer-Brewster at the Palomar Observatory in California.
 The likely spherical X-type asteroid has a rotation period of 3.1 hours.
 The suspected presence of a kilometer-sized minor-planet moon was announced in November 2000.

 Orbit and classification

 is a Mars-crossing asteroid, a member of the dynamically unstable group, located between the main belt and near-Earth populations, and crossing the orbit of Mars at 1.666 AU.
 It orbits the Sun inside the innermost region of the asteroid belt at a distance 1.5–2.9 AU once every 3 years and 3 months (1,199 days; semi-major axis of 2.21 AU).
 Its orbit has an eccentricity of 0.31 and an inclination of 27° with respect to the ecliptic.

 The body's observation arc begins with a precovery published by the Digitized Sky Survey and taken at Palomar in May 1954, more than 33 years prior to its official discovery observation.
 It will pass 0.04246 AU from the main-belt asteroid 7 Iris on 3 September 2173.